guoshen/APS105/README.md

 An implementation of a 2-player game of Mastermind.
 It is code-breaking game where one player tries to guess a code(sequence of characters) set by the other player, with a limited number of guesses.

 * <b>Lab 7-Mastermind Helper</b>:
-Given a set of conditions, the program prints out all the possible valid guesses for a game of Mastermind.
+ The program prints out all the possible valid guesses for a game of Mastermind.

 * <b>Lab 8-Bookstore Inventory</b>:
-A bookstore inventory management program, with a database implemented using linked lists.
+A program that maintains a database of books.
 The program allows the user to add, delete, search books.

 Note: I did not do extensive error handling in all these programs.